csvpath/csvpath/docs/printing.md

 - Csvpaths follow the reference form by starting with $ and a data identifier, in this case a file path or named-file name
 - Match component references have the form: `$` _data identifier_ `.` _reference data type_ (headers or variables) `.` _data item identifier_
 - Print references are the same as match component references except:
-    - that they allow for `$.` to take the place of the data identifier, meaning the current csvpath the `print()` is embedded in, and
+    - They allow for `$.` to take the place of the data identifier, meaning the current csvpath the `print()` is embedded in, and
-    - they offer four reference data types, not just two
+    - They offer four reference data types, not just two

 The biggest difference between regular references and print references is the reference data types.
 Print has four:
 - `csvpath` - the dynamic runtime metadata